Dynamic Assortment Selection under the Nested Logit Models: UCB-based dynamic assortment planning policies

-The pseudo-code of our proposed policy is given in Algorithm \ref{alg:ucb}.
-We first explain a few notations used in the algorithm and then describe the details of the algorithm. \begin{itemize} \item[-] $\mathcal E_\tau$: all iterations in epoch $\tau$ where the same assortment combination $\vct{\theta}$ is provided. {Each epoch (corresponding to Steps~\ref{line:alg-nested-improved-10}-\ref{line:alg-nested-improved-14} in Algorithm \ref{alg:ucb}) terminates whenever the no-purchase action is observed.
-In other words, one and only one ``no-purchase'' action $i_t=0$ appears at the last iteration of each epoch $\mathcal E_\tau$.}
+We next explain a few notations used in the algorithm and then describe the details of the algorithm.
+The proofs of the results in this section are provided in the supplementary material. \begin{itemize} \item[-] $\mathcal E_\tau$: all iterations in epoch $\tau$ where the same assortment combination $\vct{\theta}$ is provided. {Each epoch (corresponding to Steps~\ref{line:alg-nested-improved-10}-\ref{line:alg-nested-improved-14} in Algorithm \ref{alg:ucb}) terminates whenever the no-purchase action is observed.} In other words, one and only one ``no-purchase'' action $i_t=0$ appears at the last iteration of each epoch $\mathcal E_\tau$.

 \item[-] $\mathcal T(i,\theta)$: the indices of epochs in which $\theta\in\mathcal K_i$ is supplied in nest $i$; $T(i,\theta)=|\mathcal T(i,\theta)|$ denotes the cardinality of $\mathcal T(i,\theta)$;